omar-diab/DL-Project-One/report.md

 ---
 ## 5.2 Combined regularization methods

-### 5.2.1 Dropout + BatchNorm
+## 5.2.1 Dropout + BatchNorm

 After evaluating individual methods in isolation, the project moved to controlled combination studies in order to examine whether methods with different mechanisms could complement one another.
 The first such combination was **Dropout + BatchNorm**, which brings together stochastic regularization and architectural normalization.
-This pairing was methodologically important because it allowed the study to move beyond the question of whether an individual method works and toward the question of whether distinct regularization mechanisms can reinforce one another under the same training setup. :contentReference[oaicite:10]{index=10}
+This pairing was methodologically important because it allowed the study to move beyond the question of whether an individual method works and toward the question of whether distinct regularization mechanisms can reinforce one another under the same training setup.

 In this notebook, dropout was enabled with **dropout probability = 0.5** and batch normalization was activated in the model, while early stopping and explicit L2 regularization remained disabled.
 The rest of the experimental setup remained unchanged, preserving the controlled-comparison logic of the project.
 By keeping the data split, backbone, optimizer, learning rate, batch size, and epoch budget fixed, the experiment isolated the effect of the combination itself rather than introducing multiple unrelated changes.

 The motivation for this combination was that dropout and batch normalization operate through different mechanisms: dropout injects stochastic variation into hidden activations, whereas batch normalization stabilizes activation statistics and training dynamics.
 If these effects are complementary rather than redundant, then combining them may improve validation behavior and reduce overfitting more effectively than either method alone.

-For that reason, this notebook marks an important transition in the project from isolated regularization analysis to **interaction analysis between regularization families**.
+The observed results support this interpretation.
+Compared with batch normalization alone, the combined setup produced substantially better validation and test behavior and a much smaller generalization gap.
+It also outperformed the baseline clearly and achieved the strongest validation and test accuracy within the core regularization branch.
+This suggests that normalization became more useful when paired with a stronger anti-overfitting mechanism, and that stochastic regularization and architectural stabilization can indeed work productively together.

 ---

-### 5.2.2 L2 + Dropout
+## 5.2.2 L2 + Dropout

 The second controlled combination in the core regularization branch was **L2 + Dropout**, implemented in the notebook that also framed L2 through the MAP / Gaussian prior interpretation.
 This combination was selected because it joins two conceptually different forms of regularization: an **explicit parameter constraint** and a **stochastic hidden-representation regularizer**.
 As a result, it provided a natural test of whether regularization methods acting in different spaces could produce complementary effects.

 The configuration preserved dropout with **probability = 0.5** and introduced L2 regularization through **weight_decay = 1e-4**, while batch normalization and early stopping remained disabled.
 The rest of the training pipeline stayed fixed, maintaining the same controlled setup used throughout the early regularization branch.
 This was methodologically important because it meant that the effect of the combination could be interpreted directly against the baseline and the single-method notebooks.

 The value of this notebook lies in the fact that it combines theoretical depth with experimental comparison.
 On the one hand, it tests whether explicit and stochastic regularization work well together empirically.
 On the other hand, it gives the project a stronger conceptual basis by treating L2 not just as weight decay, but as a MAP objective with a Gaussian prior.

-For that reason, this combined setup is not only a practical experiment, but also one of the clearest examples in the project of how empirical methodology and theoretical interpretation were integrated.
+The expected effect of this combination was improved generalization relative to the unregularized baseline, together with a more controlled parameter space than dropout alone would provide.
+The observed results indicate that **L2 + Dropout** performed strongly and remained one of the better methods in the core branch, with noticeably improved validation and test behavior relative to the baseline.
+However, its advantage over dropout alone was limited, which suggests that while explicit and stochastic regularization are compatible, the combined benefit in this particular setup was complementary but not dramatically additive.

+---

 ## 5.3 Extended Regularization Methods